RedSiege/EyeWitness/README.md

 ### Windows
 1. Install Firefox if not already installed
 2. Run PowerShell as Administrator
-3. Navigate to the Python/setup directory
+3. Navigate to the setup directory
 4. Run: `.\setup.ps1`

 ### Linux
-1. Navigate to the Python/setup directory
+1. Navigate to the setup directory
 2. Run: `./setup.sh`

 **Supported Linux Distributions:**